The Best Home Security System Apps

 con Requires upgrade for continuous video storage

-Sky uses geolocation and your home’s sensors to tell if your house is empty or full of a bunch of teenagers.
+Vivint uses geolocation and your home’s sensors to tell if your house is empty or full of a bunch of teenagers.
 It automatically adjusts the climate control to make sure the heat isn’t blasting when you’re out for the day (or when a crew of kids is upping the indoor temperature).
-Vivint Sky helps you conserve energy and stay comfy.

 Plus, you can set up rules to automatically lock up the house at 10:00 p.m. each night and get an alert if a door or window opens after that time.
-If you’ve got rambunctious kids looking to exert a little too much independence, this feature could be a lifesaver.
+I wish I'd had this feature available when I had adventurous teens looking to exert a little too much independence.

 Learn more in our complete review of the Vivint app and our Vivint security review